voscarmv/ycombinator_githubs/README.md

 This scraper is designed with [Microverse](https://www.microverse.org/) students and graduates in mind.
 It extracts the most recent and active Y Combinator github repos, written in JavaScript and Ruby, which are the two languages Micronauts use the most!

-The resulting list as of July 2022 for S21, W21, S22 and W22, are in [`04_sorted_repos.csv`](./04_sorted_repos.csv).
+The resulting list as of July 2022 for YC batches S21, W21, S22 and W22, is in [`04_sorted_repos.csv`](./04_sorted_repos.csv).
 Be sure to check it out to find beginner-friendly repos written in JS and Ruby.

 ## Installation